 Visitors and the person they are meeting must be connected.
 Often, an employee, like a receptionist or security person, will call or otherwise notify the host that their guest has arrived.
 Sometimes the guest will wait for the host to retrieve them from the waiting area, while other times the receptionist will give directions, or actually leave their desk to escort the guest to the employee.
 A few electronic visitor registration apps will contact the host automatically via text, email, Slack, or other means.

 Not all organizations require visitors to check in and out.
 Those that do add an extra layer of security for their guests and for themselves.

 Visitor registration can look very different depending on the organization.

-- Paper Logs: Some organizations require guests to sign in and out in a paper logbook.
-They are usually required to write their name, reason for visiting, the date, and the time of check-in and out.
-These logs are likely rarely referenced and tucked away in a back room once the log is full.
+- Paper logs: Some organizations require guests to sign in and out in a paper logbook.
+They are usually required to write their name, the reason for visiting, the date, and the time of check-in and out.
+These logs are likely rarely referenced and tucked away in a backroom once the log is full.
 Penmanship issues can leave them illegible if they are needed at a later time, assuming relevant files can even be located.
 They also aren’t very private, since anyone can see who signed in before them.